Liana Flores: Career

 Flores independently released two EPs The Water's Fine! and Recently in 2018 and 2019 respectively.
 Flores first gained viral traction in 2021 from her 2019 song "Rises the Moon".
 In 2022, Flores opened for Laufey during her Everything I Know About Love Tour.

 In 2024, Flores signed with Verve Records.
 Her first headlining tour began in June 2024 as a month-long tour through the UK and the US.
 Her debut album Flower of the soul was released on 28 June 2024.
 She toured through the United States, UK, Europe and Asia to support her debut album.
-Flores also opened for Matt Maltese that year.
-As of October 2025, Flores is touring alongside Men I Trust in the European leg of their Equus tour.
+Flores also opened for Matt Maltese that year, and toured with Men I Trust for the European leg of their Equus tour in October 2025.
+She also performed with Ichiko Aoba in the Royal Albert Hall as a supporting artist for her Across the Oceans tour on 31 March 2026.

+On 24 June 2026, Flores announced an international tour, including her first shows in Mexico, alongside single "So It Goes".
+She plans to perform with 3 other musicians: Muco on the European leg, Temachii in Mexico City, and Allie Sandt on the American leg.
+Following this, she would release the single "Silvershoes" on 31 July 2026, and announce her third EP And so it goes... on 4 September 2026.

 Artistry

 Flores cites Vashti Bunyan, Caetano Veloso, Nick Drake and Joan Baez as influences.

+She enjoys Bunyan's untrained vocal style and how she wrote her album Just Another Diamond Day on a road journey, which also adds a layer of hardness to the work.
+Flores also creates lyric collages as a starting point when writing.
+Many tracks on the album are centered on relationships, whether with other people or with the natural world and animals.

+Awards

+On February 2, 2024, Flores received the RIAA Platinum Award for her single "rises the moon," meaning that the single has sold over 1 million units.